Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

-\paragraph{Discrete Conversion + Noise Injection} Unlike the works surveyed previously, the goal of~\cite{HB32} is to publish suitable representations of ECG data with certain privacy guarantees.
+\paragraph{Discrete Conversion + Noise Injection} Unlike the works surveyed previously, the goal of Zare-Mirakabad et al.~\cite{HB32} is to publish suitable representations of ECG data with certain privacy guarantees.
 To do this, Zare-Mirakabad et al. propose converting ECG time series into symbolic representations over time.
-They use the popular Symbolic Aggregate approXimation (SAX) to replace continuous numerical values with strings of symbols (see Figure~\ref{fig:sax}).
+They use the popular Symbolic Aggregate approXimation (SAX) to replace continuous numerical values with strings of symbols\iflong (see Figure~\ref{fig:sax})\else\fi.
 With this new symbol representation, the proposed anonymization technique first builds an n-gram model from the complete time-series string, and then ensures that each n-gram has a minimum frequency of occurrence, similar to the $k$-anonymity criterion.
 To ensure this version of $k$-anonymity is satisfied over the string of symbols, the authors contemplate adding fake n-grams to the original string.
 Experimental results on the Eamonn Discord Dataset show that (a measure of) information loss is hardly affected for values of $k$ up to 20.

-\paragraph{Continuous Conversion + Random Perturbation} In~\cite{HB5} and subsequent work~\cite{HB28}, the authors address the problem of making ECG-based biometric templates revocable, exactly as keys or passwords, a property they consider indispensable in order for ECGs to be used in practice.
+\paragraph{Continuous Conversion + Random Perturbation} Chen et al.~\cite{HB5} and subsequent work by Wu et al.~\cite{HB28}, address the problem of making ECG-based biometric templates revocable, exactly as keys or passwords, a property they consider indispensable in order for ECGs to be used in practice.
 To enable template revocability, the common practice is to associate distinct templates with the same biometrics by perturbing them in a different manner.
 To protect user privacy, however, this process needs to ensure the recovery of the original biometric from its template is either infeasible or computationally hard.

 Essentially, cancelable templates are obtained as random projections of a user’s ECG data block.
-Unlike common approaches, however, \cite{HB28}~puts no restrictions on the generator matrix.
+Unlike common approaches, however, Wu et al. put no restrictions on the generator matrix.
 Accordingly, the idea is that each realization of this matrix allows cancelling their corresponding templates.
 Reidentification is then conducted with the multiple-signal classification algorithm~\cite{MUSIC}, reporting rates of over 95\% in the Physikalisch Technische Bundesanstalt Database.